syncfusion-content/wpf-docs/wpf/SfDiagram/Preview-Settings.md

 ---
 layout: post
-title: Syncfusion Diagram provides support to edit nodes and connectors during runtime.
+title: Syncfusion Diagram supports to edit nodes and connectors during runtime.
 description: How to select and edit nodes and connectors during runtime?
 platform: wpf
 control: SfDiagram